Frequently Asked Questions on Open NanoCarbon

 Why scale?

-The fastest way to scale is to have people in other geographic and economic zones use and deploy the idea for free.
-We enable that acceleration by an open source deployment model.
+The fastest way to scale; is have people in other geographic and economic zones use and deploy the idea for free.
+We enable that acceleration with an open source deployment model.

 Why distributed scale?

-Distributed-scale is in use by Google, Facebook, Yahoo, Seti@home, Folding@home, and the largest data crunching systems, and shown to be the most cost-effective way to en mass accumulate the total number of CPU hours working on a given problem.
+Distributed scale is in use by Google, Facebook, Yahoo, Seti@home, Folding@home, and the largest data crunching systems, and has shown to be the most cost-effective way to en mass accumulate a total number of CPU hours working on a given problem.
 An open source deployment model fosters distributed scale.

-The process will consume energy, and the guidelines are to run the process from a renewable and non-carbon sources of energy (hydro, wind, solar, geo-thermal, nuclear).
+The process will consume energy, and the guidelines are to run the process from renewable and non-carbon sources of energy (hydro, wind, solar, geothermal, nuclear).
 Every effort will be made to recoup as much energy as possible in the capture of resultants.
-Overall the process will be engineered to solidify radically more carbon than is consumed in the form of energy.
+Over all, the process will be engineered to solidify radically more carbon than is consumed in the form of energy.

 How is ONC poised to conduct science?